GabrieleParimbelli/COLIBRI/doc/source/main/doc_overview.rst

 Overview of the modules
 ==============================

 COLIBRÌ consists of simple Python files.
 One, named ``constants.py`` is just a collection of physical constants, useful numbers and conversion factors between different units of measurement.
 A second one, ``useful_functions.py`` contains some routines of everyday life for a cosmologist.
 The file ``fourier.py`` contains routines to perform Fourier and Hankel transforms.
 The remaining ones each contain one or more Python classes.
-Moreover, in the GitHub code, a folder ``tests`` is provided, which contains test functions for the libraries and providing some example of how to use them.
+Moreover two folders cotaining tests and Python notebooks are provided with the code.

 In the following sections we briefly present the codes.
 The documentation for both classes and built-in methods is inside the code as well as on `ReadTheDocs <https://colibri-cosmology.readthedocs.io/en/latest/>`_ .